dotnet/docs-maui/docs/user-interface/controls/carouselview/populate-data.md

 ## Context menus

 <xref:Microsoft.Maui.Controls.CarouselView> supports context menus for items of data through the <xref:Microsoft.Maui.Controls.SwipeView>, which reveals the context menu with a swipe gesture.
 The <xref:Microsoft.Maui.Controls.SwipeView> is a container control that wraps around an item of content, and provides context menu items for that item of content.
 Therefore, context menus are implemented for a <xref:Microsoft.Maui.Controls.CarouselView> by creating a <xref:Microsoft.Maui.Controls.SwipeView> that defines the content that the <xref:Microsoft.Maui.Controls.SwipeView> wraps around, and the context menu items that are revealed by the swipe gesture.
-This is achieved by adding a <xref:Microsoft.Maui.Controls.SwipeView> to the `DataTemplate` that defines the appearance of each item of data in the <xref:Microsoft.Maui.Controls.CarouselView>:
+This is achieved by adding a <xref:Microsoft.Maui.Controls.SwipeView> to the <xref:Microsoft.Maui.Controls.DataTemplate> that defines the appearance of each item of data in the <xref:Microsoft.Maui.Controls.CarouselView>:

 ```xaml
 <CarouselView x:Name="carouselView"